SmartBear/zephyr-for-jira-examples/testNG-example/README.md

 </build>
 ```

-## Executing tests and uploading results to Zephyr Scale or Zephyr Squad
+## Executing tests and uploading results to Zephyr
 To execute tests using this example project all that is required is to use Gradle in the root folder from the terminal:

 `./gradlew test`

 ...or run the Gradle task `test` from your IDE.

 The command above will execute the TestNG tests and generate a JUnit XML results file.
-Then, this file containing the test results can be uploaded to Zephyr Scale using the following API endpoint: [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions) or to Zephyr Squad using the following API endpoint: [`POST /automations/executions/junit`](https://smartbear.portal.swaggerhub.com/zephyr-squad/default/zephyr-zquad-cloud-api-2#/Automations/createJUnitExecutions).
+Then, this file containing the test results can be uploaded to Zephyr using the following API endpoint: [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions) or to Zephyr Essential using the following API endpoint: [`POST /automations/executions/junit`](https://smartbear.portal.swaggerhub.com/zephyr-squad/default/zephyr-zquad-cloud-api-2#/Automations/createJUnitExecutions).

 The abovementioned API accepts either a single XML file as well as a .zip file containing multiple XML files.
-The POST request will create a new test cycle in Zephyr Scale or Zephyr Squad containing the results and will respond with the key of the created test cycle.
+The POST request will create a new test cycle in Zephyr containing the results and will respond with the key of the created test cycle.

 ## Naming conventions
-Test cases in Zephyr Scale or Zephyr Squad will be matched by the full class name and test name or test case key if a method starts or ends with it.
+Test cases in Zephyr will be matched by the full class name and test name or test case key if a method starts or ends with it.
 Find below an example:
 ```
 public class ExemplaryTest {